This vegan protein oatmeal requires a quick stir of red lentils into your oats to boost its protein and fiber.

 Ingredients In Protein Porridge

 The two ingredients you need to know more about are lentils and steel-cut oats.
-The remaining ingredients are for flavor and can be switched to your liking.
+Both ingredients can unclog your arteries and lower your blood pressure.
+The remaining ingredients are used for flavor and can be switched to your liking.

 As previously mentioned, lentils offer protein.
 One of my favorite things about this recipe is that it is high in protein without protein powder.
 I’m not a huge fan of the taste of protein powder, and the fact it is a processed food.
 Protein powder is expensive, and lentils aren’t.
 So why not try it?